ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

  \
 Discussion Area 1: The NomCom process is defined in [RFC 8713.
 Section 3.2](https://www.rfc-editor.org/rfc/rfc8713.html) states that “The NomCom will be given the titles of the positions to be reviewed and a brief summary of the desired expertise of the candidate that is selected to fill each position”.
 This means that each group with a position up for consideration (IESG, IAB, IETF Trust, IETF LLC) provides the NomCom with their summary of desired expertise.
 In the case of the IETF LLC, the requirements shared with the NomCom have been developed based on [RFC 8711](https://www.rfc-editor.org/rfc/rfc8711.html) and the document used in the past is [available here](https://github.com/ietf-llc/IASA2-Retrospective/blob/main/References/LLC%20Director%20Role%20Description.pdf) (derived from the Board responsibilities in RFC 8711, [Section 4.3](https://www.rfc-editor.org/rfc/rfc8711.html#name-general-ietf-llc-responsibi) and [Section 5.2](https://www.rfc-editor.org/rfc/rfc8711.html#name-ietf-llc-board-responsibili)).
 The Board may additionally prioritize or emphasize certain skills and experience.
 For example, in the last NomCom cycle, the Board emphasized the need for non-profit fundraising experience based on the knowledge that a new funding agreement with ISOC was being negotiated, that this included a novel new fundraising matching program that the LLC wanted to leverage, that a role for a Director of Development needed to be defined and then recruited for, and that an initial new fundraising strategy and plan needed to be developed. \
  \
-_Question during community review / proposed action: The IETF LLC proposes running an annual process (slated for July) in advance of the start of annual NomCom nominations (typically late August) for the community to comment on the requirements that will be sent to the NomCom for IETF
+_Question during community review / proposed action (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/2): The IETF LLC proposes running an annual process (slated for July) in advance of the start of annual NomCom nominations (typically late August) for the community to comment on the requirements that will be sent to the NomCom for IETF
 LLC director roles.
 Does the community have any concerns with the Board doing so, provided that the requirements remain within the scope of the relevant LLC-related BCPs/RFCs?
 In addition, should this annual process be formally defined in a new LLC policy that is open to community review and consensus?_ \
  \
-_Question during community review: Should the community consider updating RFC 8713 to empower the NomCom to independently run a formal community consensus process for annually confirming or changing (adding/deleting) requirements shared by the IESG, IAB, IETF Trust, and IETF LLC after they have been provided by those bodies to the NomCom?_ \
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/3): Should the community consider updating RFC 8713 to empower the NomCom to independently run a formal community consensus process for annually confirming or changing (adding/deleting) requirements shared by the IESG, IAB, IETF Trust, and IETF LLC after they have been provided by those bodies to the NomCom?_ \
  \
-_Question during community review: Or, instead of the NomCom running that annual community consensus process, should the community consider updating
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/3): Or, instead of the NomCom running that annual community consensus process, should the community consider updating
 RFC 8713 to require that each body (IAB, IESG, IETF Trust, IETF LLC) run their own annual community consensus process to confirm or change the requirements that they will send to the NomCom?
 Or is that best left to each group to determine on their own without changing RFC 8713?_ \
 \
-_Question during community review: Or, should the community consider updating RFC 8713 to empower the NomCom to run an annual formal community consensus process to independently define the roles and responsibilities for IESG, IAB, IETF Trust, and IETF LLC roles (for example updating the roles and responsibilities of [BCP 39](https://www.rfc-editor.org/rfc/rfc2850.html) for the IAB)?
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/3): Or, should the community consider updating RFC 8713 to empower the NomCom to run an annual formal community consensus process to independently define the roles and responsibilities for IESG, IAB, IETF Trust, and IETF LLC roles (for example updating the roles and responsibilities of [BCP 39](https://www.rfc-editor.org/rfc/rfc2850.html) for the IAB)?
 As a result, each body would not need to provide requirements to the NomCom, as the NomCom itself would be empowered to independently define those requirements._ \